cleanlab/cleanlab-studio/README.md

 `cleanlab dataset upload -f [dataset filepath]`

+You will be asked to `"Specify your dataset modality (text, tabular):"`.
+ * Enter `text` to only find label errors based on a single column of text in your dataset.
+ * Enter `tabular` to find data and label issues based on any subset of the column features.

 To upload a dataset with a schema:

 `cleanlab dataset upload -f [dataset filepath] -s [schema filepath]`